Meet Hilary A. Rinaldi

 For years I bounced around (first earning a BS in Horticulture) then on to running my own graphic design business to doing more science-oriented work – but through all that was my total absorption in drawing comic strips.

-In fact “A Dinky World” started out as a comic strip, and it had more characters (whom I will work in again over time).
+In fact “A Dinky World” started out as a comic strip and it had more characters (whom I will work in again over time).
 The newspapers, however, though they loved my adorable characters and gags, felt that the current market would not like my strip – Why?

 Because it was too kind and the characters too cute.
 Ha!

-Not wanting to give up ( I’m very much like a honey badger in that regard), I turned my adorable characters into cute greeting cards, wall decor & posters, colorful gift mugs, and any other fun stuff I can think of.
+Not wanting to give up ( I’m very much like a honey badger in that regard), I turned my adorable characters into:

 My one and only desire is to bring joy and a smile to anyone’s face who sees my artwork because that just makes my day.